 9. Conclusion

-In this paper, we introduced the intelligent toy car 2.0 which uses multi-modal ASD screening.
+In this paper, we introduced the intelligent toy car 2.0 by which multi-modal ASD screening is planned.
 The new design incorporates shaft encoders to capture the tendency of children with ASD into details and rotating items.
 Furthermore, we improved the feature selection strategy to increase the system accuracy by multi-modal analyzing ASD symptoms.
 The advantage of this system over other screening methods is in its low cost and limited need for expertise.
 It can be used at homes, daycares, or clinics for initial screening.

 For the future work, we have to test the system on a wider population and test it on a variety of cognitive deficits to see if it can differentiate between different cognitive deficits or not.
 Consequently, at this stage, it can be used as a warning system to alarm the parents and care givers to perform further evaluation through experts.